New Balance Pro Court

 Originally launched as a tennis shoe and later on used popularly as a basketball shoe in the 1970s, the Pro Court was largely forgotten at the turn of the century.

-The newer model of the New Balance Pro Court was released in January 2013 and immediately gained quite a lot of fans loving the simple rubber and canvas silhouette and casual charms of the hard court throwback.
+The newer Pro Court models from the New Balance Classic collection were released in January 2013 and immediately gained quite a lot of fans loving the simple rubber and canvas silhouette and casual charms of the hardcourt throwback.

-- The shoe secures with full lace-up closure with textile lining inside.
+- The shoe secures with a full lace-up closure with textile lining inside.

 - Solid rubber outsole offers long-lasting durability and surface grip.

-- Other variations of the New Balance Pro Court that has recently been released include the Pro Court Canvas, Pro Court Suede, Pro Court Heritage Canvas, and Pro Court 212.
+- Other variations of the New Balance Pro Court that have recently been released include the Pro Court Canvas, Pro Court Suede, Pro Court Heritage Canvas, and Pro Court 212.